Create a Website Account - Manage notification subscriptions, save form progress and more.

 Where the Master Plan is a guide of how the city would like to develop, the Zoning Ordinance is 1 tool (and most common) used to help implement the Master Plan.
 The Zoning Ordinance provides the specific rules and regulations that must be followed to develop or redevelop a piece of property.
 The Zoning Ordinance states what land uses are permitted in what zoning districts and the guidelines that must be followed to develop these uses, such as the required number of parking spaces, the setbacks from property lines and the height of the building.
 The official zoning map is a part of the Zoning Ordinance.
 Changes to the Zoning Ordinance or map can only be approved by the City Commission following the appropriate public hearings.

-Spring Soccer registration takes place Feb 1-Feb 28 and Fall Soccer registrations are July 1-July 31.
+Spring Soccer registration takes place in February and Fall Soccer registrations are in July.

 Yes!
 Just add all players to your shopping cart before checking out.

 We have the teams divided by age as there’s a significant size difference in kids in different age groups.
 This is for the safety and well-being of all players.